The kissing polynomials and their Hankel determinants: Asymptotic analysis of multivariate oscillatory integrals

-The leading order term in the asymptotic expansion of the Hankel determinants $h_{n-1}$ is very revealing, insofar as the existence of the polynomials is concerned.
-Yet, the expansion carries more information.
-It is conjectured and motivated in \cite{asheim2014bounded} that the polynomials are approximately a multiple of Laguerre polynomials near the endpoints $\pm 1$ -- recall expression (\ref{eq:laguerre}) -- and this is the property we investigate next using Hankel determinants.
+The leading-order term in the asymptotic expansion of Hankel determinants $h_{n-1}$ has already proved to be very revealing insofar as the existence of the polynomials is concerned.
+Yet, the expansion carries more information from which we can deduce the asymptotics of the roots.
+Using Heine's formula for the orthogonal polynomials themselves,